dr-rodriguez/ollama-ttrpg-query/README.md

 The text file I used is formated in a particular way, so I defined a function to help me parse that.
 This is in `read_file.py`

 The main process is to run `prepare_rag.py` which will take the file and create one document per session to store the notes.
 This is prepared with Chroma using an Ollama embedding model for future lookups.

+For the embedding model, I tried mxbai-embed-large and nomic-embed-text from Ollama.
+While the later one has a larger context window, it didn't seem to perform as well as mxbai-embed-large.
+Neither is perfect, but the mxbai one at least tended to identify the correct session for the questions whereas nomic could be way off.

 The core of the application, once the RAG is prepared, is to run `query_rag.py`.
 This takes in an input and answers it.
-It fetches 3 session notes that are relevant to the input question, and includes the prior/next session notes from the first match.
+It fetches 2 session notes that are relevant to the input question, and includes the prior/next session notes for each.
 All of this information is passed to Ollama, which by default is running gemma3:12b and should have a 128k context window to store all this.
+Using 6 total session notes is about 4k tokens, though this is variable (and I may be interpretting ollama's verbose output incorrectly).

 Testing has shown moderate accuracy.
 It clearly would need more information to be fully accurate, but it does get the gist of it.

 ## Examples
-Some example prompts and answers:
+Some example prompts and answers.
+I've iterated on the number of session notes to pass and details of the prompt so some of these answers have changed.
+Also, there are times the LLM comes to different conclusions with the same information so take it all with a grain of salt.
+Overall, though, it appears to be approximately accurate and at least points towards the right set of notes.
+It tends to do more poorly on characters whose details are spread over many sessions (eg, Tesselia), not to mention the usual risk of hallucinations.

 ### When did Soren get the most scrolls?
 Response: